unievo/xpilot-instructions/MultiversX/tools/mxpy/content/contract/mxpy-contract-upgrade.md

 - `--nonce NONCE`
   The nonce for the transaction.
 If not provided, is fetched from the network.

-- `--recall-nonce`
-  Whether to recall the nonce when creating the transaction (OBSOLETE).

 - `--gas-price GAS_PRICE`
   The gas price (default: 1000000000).